openpublishoperation/azure-psdocs-processing/azurermps/conceptual/1.7.0/get-started-azureps.md

 and for building automation scripts that work against the Azure Resource Manager.
 This article helps get you started using it, and teaches you the core concepts behind it.

-This article assumes that you have already installed Azure PowerShell and loaded the module.

 ## Install Azure PowerShell
 The first step is to make sure you have the latest version of the Azure PowerShell installed: